-B.8 Certification [326 IAC 2-8-3(d)][326 IAC 2-8-4(3)(C)(i)][326 IAC 2-8-5(1)]
+B.10 Certification [326 IAC 2-8-3(d)][326 IAC 2-8-4(3)(C)(i)][326 IAC 2-8-5(1)]

-- (a) A certification required by this permit meets the requirements of 326 IAC 2-8-5(a)(1) if: - (1) it contains a certification by an "authorized individual", as defined by 326 IAC 2-1.1-1(1), and

-- (2) the certification states that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete. - (b) The Permittee may use the attached Certification Form, or its equivalent with each submittal requiring certification.
+- (a) A certification required by this permit meets the requirements of 326 IAC 2-8-5(a)(1) if: - (1) it contains a certification by an "authorized individual" as defined by 326 IAC 2-1.1-1(1), and - (2) the certification states that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete. - (b) The Permittee may use the attached Certification Form, or its equivalent with each submittal requiring certification.
 One (1) certification may cover multiple forms in one (1) submittal. - (c) An "authorized individual" is defined at 326 IAC 2-1.1-1(1).

-B.9 Annual Compliance Certification [326 IAC 2-8-5(a)(1)]
+B.11 Annual Compliance Certification [326 IAC 2-8-5(a)(1)]

 (a) The Permittee shall annually submit a compliance certification report which addresses the status of the source's compliance with the terms and conditions contained in this permit, including emission limitations, standards, or work practices.
-All certifications shall cover the time period from January 1 to December 31 of the previous year, and shall be submitted no later than April 15 of each year to:
+The initial certification shall cover the time period from the date of final permit issuance through December 31 of the same year.
+All subsequent certifications shall cover the time period from January 1 to December 31 of the previous year, and shall be submitted no later than July 1 of each year to: